-The very fist project we did in our house (besides painting over all the pink) was to make our laundry room functional and enjoyable to be in.
-I using the term “enjoyable” loosely…cause, you know, it’s still laundry.
+The very first project we did in our house (besides painting over all the pink) was to make our laundry room functional and enjoyable to be in.
+I use the term “enjoyable” loosely…cause, you know, it’s still laundry.
 Adam and I made over the laundry room way before I started a blog, so I’ve never talked much about it.
 Here is the before and after, which we did for a whopping $130.

 You can read the original, super old post HERE, but here is a run-down of what we did…

 - painted the cabinets white, removed the middle of the doors, and added chicken wire.

 - built a countertop over the washer and dryer to create a folding station.
 It is made out of leftover flooring and trim from our living room.

 - add a pole (conduit) and hang curtains to hide the washer and dryer.
 This room is also used a a mudroom/second entry, so I didn’t want it to scream “laundry”.
 Although there is usually piles of clothes in it and no one can get through, but I digress.

 After three years of not touching this room, we have made a few more updates…here is what it looks like today!

 Here is what we did…